SimmonsRitchie/court_docket_scraper/readme.md

 If any person has been charged with homicide, that will be noted in the email's subject line.

 To make it easier to analyze scraped dockets or to use it in a web app, the program will also generate CSV and JSON files.
+It can also be configured to upload data to a REST API.

+You see an example of data scraped by this program [here](https://s3.amazonaws.com/penn-charges/index.html)

-You can easily modify the program to scrape dockets for any Pennsylvania county you would like.
+You can modify the program to scrape dockets for any Pennsylvania county you would like.
 If you have access to a Linux system, you can also use crontabs to run this program automatically each day or several times per day.

 ### Prerequistes